kolganovaanna/Final-Project-Proposal/Main_Protocol.md

-git commit -m "Committing to main_protocol and notes to set up" echo "results/" > .gitignore echo "data/" >> .gitignore git add .gitignore git commit -m "Adding a Gitignore file"
+git commit -m "Committing to main_protocol and notes to set up" echo "results/" > .gitignore echo "data/" >> .gitignore echo "ProgressReport/" >> .gitignore echo "ProjectProposal/" >> .gitignore git add .gitignore git commit -m "Adding a Gitignore file"
 ```

 **Note**: files that should be ignored in this working directory are ProgressReport and ProjectProposal.
 They are kept in the dir to only serve as the background for the project.
+But they are added to .gitignore.

 5. General analysis of the reads